 - Go organic: Be sure to learn how to properly grow organic tomatoes.

 With these tips in mind, here are ten reliable early-season tomato varieties:

 - 'Bush Beefsteak': 'Bush Beefsteak' produces a harvest in 62 days after transplanting.
 It produces plenty of deep red 8 to 12 ounce, sweet tomatoes.
 The compact, bushy plants are a good choice for containers, as well as for Square Foot Gardening.
 Determinate.

-- 'Cold Set': In about 65 days, 'Cold Set' produces a first harvest of 4-inch red, round tomatoes.
-Catalogs claim that you can sow the seeds directly into your garden, and that the seedlings can withstand temperatures as low as 18 degrees Fahrenheit, but indoor sowing is generally a better bet.
+- 'Cold Set': In about 65 days, 'Cold Set' produces the first harvest of 4-inch red, round tomatoes.
+Catalogs claim that you can sow the seeds directly into your garden and that the seedlings can withstand temperatures as low as 18 degrees Fahrenheit, but indoor sowing is generally a better bet.
 Bred in Canada.
 Determinate.

 - 'Matina': 'Matina' produces a crop in about 70 days.
 The potato-leafed plants bear clusters of three-inch red, round tomatoes throughout the growing season.
 The tomatoes have a good, beefsteak tomato flavor.
 Indeterminate.